Home Additions Across Vista, Curtis / Targee, Roosevelt Market & Eastern Bench

 Will my Bench addition need Historic Preservation Commission approval?

-No. The Boise Bench is not within a Historic District, so additions don't require Historic Preservation Commission review.
-Standard City of Boise building permit process only — typically 4–8 weeks for full review with structural drawings.
+No. The Boise Bench is not within any City of Boise Historic District.
+No HPC Certificate of Appropriateness review applies, which saves 2–4 months on the end-to-end timeline vs. equivalent North End scope.
+Standard City of Boise building permit process only — typically 4–6 weeks for full plan review with structural drawings.

 How long does a Bench addition take?

-4–7 months for a single-room rear bump-out; 5–9 months for a primary suite addition; 5–8 months for garage conversion + new garage; 8–12 months for two-story or second-story additions.
-Permit processing typically 4–8 weeks.
-The longest lead times are typically permit processing and material lead times for windows, cabinets, and custom millwork.
+4–7 months for a rear bump-out or basement bonus-room conversion; 5–8 months for garage-to-living plus new garage; 5–9 months for a rear-yard primary suite addition; 8–12 months for second-story scope with foundation reinforcement.
+Permit processing typically 4–6 weeks (no HPC).
+The longest poles are usually material lead times for cabinets, windows, and finishes.

 What does a Bench addition cost per square foot?

-Can I live in the house during the addition?
+Can I live in my home during the Bench addition?

 Ready to start your Boise Bench home additions project?